Lake Ella

 Lake Ella is a lake in central Tallahassee, Florida on US 27 just south of Tharpe Street, and just north of Downtown.
-Lake Ella has an area of 12 acres (49,000 m2).
+Lake Ella has an area of 12 acres (49,000 m2) and a perimeter 0.6 miles.
 Once used for cattle, it now has three fountains and is used for recreation, flood protection, and stormwater pollution control.

 History

 Lake Ella was originally called Bull Pond (sometimes spelled Buhl).
 Records for this name date back as far as 1867 when some local black churches held baptisms in its clear waters.
 In 1867 some 2000 "freedmen" gathered there for a day-long political rally.

 In the early 20th century Lake Ella became part of the "Old Spanish Trail", a coast-to-coast highway extending from San Diego to St. Augustine, Fl.
 This was one of a network of named roads, so named to promote tourism.

 On the west bank of the lake are several cottages that were once part of the Tallahassee Motor Hotel, a hotel opened by Gilbert S. Chandler in 1925 to cater to this tourist trade.
 Around the same time the lake was renamed Lake Ella.

 The cottages were once used as lakefront honeymoon rooms but are now occupied by local businesses.
 On the north shore of the lake is American Legion Post 13.